Universal bound on the Lyapunov spectrum of quantum master equations: Positive maps solving differential equations

-The trace norm for self-adjoint operators coincides with the sum over the absolute value of all eigenvalues.
+The trace norm for self-adjoint operators coincides with the sum of the absolute values of all eigenvalues.
 Thus, positive linear maps are contractive and transform a convex compact set into itself.
-Again, these facts permit to demonstrate that positive maps satisfy the hypotheses of the Perron-Frobenius theorem.
-The conclusion is that all the eigenvalues belong to the unit disk of the complex plane and are symmetric with respect with the real axis.
-Furthermore, there is at least one eigenvalue equal to one whose right eigenoperator is a state operator under suitable normalization.
+Again, these facts allow us to demonstrate that positive maps satisfy the hypotheses of the Perron-Frobenius theorem.
+The conclusion is that all the eigenvalues belong to the unit disk of the complex plane and are symmetric with respect to the real axis.
+Furthermore, there is at least one eigenvalue equal to one.
+The right eigenoperator associated with this eigenvalue is a state operator after appropriate normalization.